 Student initiated withdrawals four weeks or more after training has commenced in the current year – government funded

 VET Student Loan available courses Diploma, Advanced Diploma or Vocational Graduate programs, and nominated Certificate IV courses.

 Student initiated withdrawals prior to the census date

 Full refund of tuition fees.
-If you are using VET Student Loans or VET FEE-HELP you will not incur a VET Student Loans or HELP debt and your FEE-HELP limit will not be reduced
+If you are using VET Student Loans, you will not incur a HELP debt for any units withdrawn prior to census.

 Student initiated withdrawals after the census date

 No refund of tuition fees.
 If you are using VET Student Loan scheme, you will incur a HELP debt and your FEE HELP limit will be reduced.

 Fee-for service/commercial programs